-He began his career in New York as a draftsman with the Bridge Builders Magazine, and while with that periodical was asked by the late Charles McKim to make a perspective drawing of the Boston Public Library, afterward known as a skilled designer he was employed in consecutive periods with several large architectural firms in New York, including Babb, Cook & Willard, Cyrus Eidlitz, and Eidlitz & MacKenzie.
-With the latter, he worked on plans of the New York Times Building and was credited with having much to do in preparing the original design.
+He began his career in New York as a draftsman with the Bridge Builders Magazine.
+While with that periodical was asked by the late Charles McKim to make a perspective drawing of the Boston Public Library, afterward known as a skilled designer, he was employed in consecutive periods with several prominent architectural firms in New York, including Babb, Cook & Willard, Cyrus Eidlitz, and Eidlitz & MacKenzie.
+With the latter, he worked on the New York Times Building plans and was credited with having much to do in preparing the original design.

-Beginning professional practice in 1910, Mr. Gmelin joined Andrew MacKenzie and Stephen Voorhees in a partnership which was maintained for sixteen years.
-Following Mr. MacKenzie’s death in 1926, Mr. Ralph Walker took his place in the firm with a subsequent change of name.
-In an early phase of his career Mr. Gmelin assisted in planning several of New Yorks first skyscrapers, and during the busy years of his later practice was identified with the design of the following structures: New York Telephone Building at Albany, 1913; Walter Lispenard Building, New York, 1914, and the Brooklyn Municipal Building, 1924.
-He died 1937 at his home at Cranford, N.J. at the age of seventy-nine.
+Beginning professional practice in 1910, Mr. Gmelin joined Andrew MacKenzie and Stephen Voorhees in a partnership that was maintained for sixteen years.
+Following Mr. MacKenzie’s death in 1926, Mr. Ralph Walker took his place in the firm with a subsequent name change.
+In an early phase of his career, Mr. Gmelin assisted in planning several of New Yorks first skyscrapers, and during the busy years of his later practice was identified with the design of the following structures: New York Telephone Building at Albany, 1913; Walter Lispenard Building, New York, 1914, and the Brooklyn Municipal Building, 1924.
+He died in 1937 at his home at Cranford, N.J., at the age of seventy-nine.
 German Architect Builds America’s Skyscrapers

-A red standard US passport with 32 pages, issued on 6th June 1930 for him, his wife Rosa and son Stephen.
+A red standard U.S. passport with 32 pages was issued on 6 June 1930 for him, Rosa, and his son Stephen.
 Page six shows an American Consulate Stuttgart entry by Vice Consul Shiras Morris Jr., where Stephen was excluded in 1932.
 Page seven had a British double visa from 1930 when Stephen was still included.
 Page eight has a Swiss border stamp, page nine a German visa 1930.

-The first Germans arrived in the US as early as 1608 – but it was the 1683 movement that truly marked the beginning of America’s German settlement.
-This was the year in which a group of religious dissidents approached Francis Daniel Pastorius in Frankfurt am Main.
+The first Germans arrived in the U.S. as early as 1608 – but it was the 1683 movement that indeed marked the beginning of America’s German settlement.
+This was when a group of religious dissidents approached Francis Daniel Pastorius in Frankfurt am Main.

-As a trained lawyer and agent for the German Society – a group of German land investors – Pastorius seemed like a good bet to help them to buy land in Pennsylvania.
+As a trained lawyer and agent for the German Society – a group of German land investors – Pastorius seemed like a good bet to help them buy land in Pennsylvania.
 They wanted to build a settlement there.
-And when they arrived on American shores, that’s exactly what Pastorius helped them to do.
+And when they arrived on American shores, that’s precisely what Pastorius enabled them to do.
 Pastorius negotiated the purchase of 5,700 acres of land from William Penn – the Englishman who had founded Pennsylvania a few years earlier.
 On this land, Germantown was born.